-This fact sheet appears below or can be viewed and downloaded here Fact Sheet - Your right to access government information, updated August 2020
+Read the document below or download it here: Fact Sheet - Your right to access government information, updated August 2020

 In NSW, you have a legally enforceable right to access most government information under the Government Information (Public Access) Act 2009 (the ‘GIPA Act’), unless there is an overriding public interest against disclosure.

 What is the GIPA Act and what is government information?

 The GIPA Act sets out the rules about how you can access government information from NSW government agencies.
 Government information means any information contained in a record held by a NSW government agency.
 Government information can include records and data about how a government agency works, or your own personal information that is held by a government agency.